joe-jordan/complicated_build/README.md

 Note, this library also provides a significant improvement on the default python build system for native extensions with many source files: by default it *caches all temporary build objects*, and only recompiles the particular source files that have changed.
 The distutils default (designed for single file extensions, no doubt) recompiles *all* sources if *any* have changed.
 When debugging extensions, e.g. making small changes to one or two source files in a long list, this can present a significant time saving in each build/run cycle.

+This module uses the *default python flags* for building sources, which includes all kinds of cruft that were generated in the makefile that compiled python itself.
+Do not use this for building straight C or C++ sources (at least, if you do, fork it and remove all the calls to `distutils.sysconfig` functions.)

+note, also, that the `arch` argument is no longer passed to the compiler, as this is not compatible with some compilers, and is now only used in temp directory names. (if such a flag is required, it will be present in the `distutils.sysconfig` vars without further intervention.)

 example usage in a setup.py:

 ```python